acrucetta/mente/src/md/algorithms.md

 ### Dynamic Connectivity

 Is there a path between two objects?
 Used in many applications.
+The union-find is a problem of maintaining a collection of disjoint sets and performing two operations.

 We need to implement: find query and union command.